anakzr/backstage-plugin-library-check/README.md

-# Backstage.io Dependency Checker Plugin
+# Backstage.io Library Check Plugin

-This plugin helps you explore project dependencies by offering insights and visualizing current, latest, and upcoming versions for your entire organization.
+This plugin helps you explore project dependency libraries by offering insights and visualizing current, latest, and upcoming versions for your entire organization.

 ### Initial support: